On paper, Jinja looks easy. Small town. Adventure activities. Source of the Nile. Simple, right?

 18. Two nights is the minimum, three is ideal

-One night = you raft and leave.
-Two nights = you raft, rest, and do the source boat trip.
-Three nights = you add kayaking, bungee, and a Mabira Forest day trip.
-Don't rush it.
+One night means you raft and leave.
+Two nights means you raft, rest, and do the source boat trip.
+Three nights lets you add kayaking, bungee, and a Mabira Forest day trip.
+Give it the time it deserves.

 19. Stop at Mabira Forest on the way back

 Jinja doesn't need a week.
 But it needs more than a day.
 The Source of the Nile is a historical curiosity.
 The rafting is a lifetime memory.
-The riverside camps, with their hammocks and rapids-as-soundtrack evenings, are the reason you'll extend your stay.
+And the riverside camps — hammocks strung up, rapids as your evening soundtrack — are the reason a two-night plan quietly becomes a four-night one.